EVerest/everest-core/README.md

 ### Simulation

 In order to test your build of Everest you can simulate the code on your local machine!
+Check out the different configuration files to run EVerest and the corresponding nodered flows in the [config folder](config/).

  Check out this [guide for using EVerest SIL](https://everest.github.io/doc_sil.html)